 For Lithium-ion cells, limiting cell voltages to within a specified voltage range is essential for protecting the cell from damage.
 However, there are many other parameters, such as temperature and current limits, which must also be monitored to protect the cells.
 To be able to control more than one parameter at once, the BMS incorporates different parameters into a maximum allowable charge and discharge current limit.
 Charge and discharge limits can be thought of as the realistic maximum amperage limits that a battery can discharge or charge at any given moment (expressed in 1 amp increments).
-Current limits are especially useful for variable current applications such as light mobile applications, because they allow these applications to slowly reduce current as a battery pack is emptied and therefore increase the usable range of a battery pack.
+Current limits are especially useful for variable current as a battery pack is emptied and therefore increase the usable range of a battery pack.